Introduction: The Expensive Legacy of Outdated Systems

 Beware of fixed-price offers that sound too good to be true.
 Often not included are:

-- SEO Redirects: Mapping old URLs to new ones.
+Mapping old URLs to new ones.
 If this is forgotten, your Google ranking will plummet.

 Chapter 3: Realistic Scheduling